gaguinaldo/Web-Scraping/README.md

-# Web-Scraping

-This is my first script to scrape review text from a page on yelp.
+# Python-Based Web Scraping Scripts

+These notebooks are scripts that I have written to scrape data from various web pages.

-This is for educational purposes only.
+All of these scripts are being used for educational purposes only.

+***